OUR SPECIALTY CONTACT LENS SERVICES

 We offer a variety of contact lens services at Eye Desire and Roth Eye Care.
 Dr. David Roth and Dr. Ashley Roth fit and design specialty contact lenses.

 What are specialty contact lenses?
-While They can include complicated soft contact lens prescriptions and specially designed gas permeable contacts.
-For people who have very high or uncommon prescriptions, past eye surgeries, eye diseases and/or conditions that cannot use soft contact lenses can benefit from a specialty rigid gas permeable contact lens.
+For people who have very high or uncommon prescriptions, past eye surgeries, eye diseases and/or conditions that cannot use soft contact lenses can benefit from a specialty or custom contact lenses.

 Fitting contact lenses to correct or treat any of the above conditions will generally take much more time than a regular contact lens fitting.
 These “hard-to-fit” cases usually require a series of office visits and multiple pairs of trial lenses before the final contact lens prescription can be determined.
 Also, the lenses required for these conditions are usually more costly than regular soft contact lenses.
 Therefore, fees for these fittings are higher than fees for regular contact lens fittings.